 First national study finds trees saving lives, reducing respiratory problems.

 Every year, aerial surveys are done by the Forest Service to detect and map tree mortality and damage in California.
 In 2014, about 2.7 million acres were surveyed in southern California, including the Angeles, Cleveland and San Bernardino National Forests.
-On the Cleveland National Forest, goldspotted oak borer (GSOB) was the primary agent of tree mortality, causing mortality on 2,600 acres.
-To see the 2014 Southern California Aerial Survey, please click here.
-For reports for other surveys, please click here.
+Based on the findings of the 2014 Southern California Aerial Survey, the goldspotted oak borer (GSOB) was the primary agent of tree mortality, causing mortality on 2,600 acres on the Cleveland National Forest.

 Maps for Mobile Devices